-Termly Parent Council Chairs meetings held to listen to parents views on quality of education and provision within Midlothian schools.
+Termly Parent Council member meetings held to listen to parents views on quality of education and provision within Midlothian schools.
 Parent Council members now sit on strategic working groups to ensure parental voice informs and influences policy development and service improvement.
-A Parent and Learner Engagement Officer is now in post to support our partnership working with parents and learners.
+A Parent and Learner Engagement Officer post is currently being recruited to to support our partnership working with parents and learners.

-Midlothian Single Plan Priority Reducing the gap in economic circumstances

-Priority 4: Life-Long Learning and Career-Ready Employability
+Midlothian Single Plan Priority Reducing the gap in economic circumstances Priority 4: Life-Long Learning and Career-Ready Employability